Badal-Prakash/Badal-Prakash/README.md

 # 💫 About Me:
-I'm Badal Prakash Narayan, a third-year B.E. student at Siddaganga Institute of Technology.
-Currently, I'm immersed in learning the MERN stack, and my passion lies in development.<br><br>
+Hello folks, Badal here!
+I'm currently in my final year of Bachelor of Engineering at Siddaganga Institute of Technology, deeply immersed in mastering the MERN stack, and driven by a strong passion for development.<br><br>

 # 💻 Tech Stack: